When you're stuck in a rut, it's easy to blame your equipment and conclude that you need to spend a fortune on upgrading your setup.

 Released in 1984 as a bass guitar emulator for guitarists to play along to, the TB-303 was a relative failure for Roland that was pulled from the company's product range after only 18 months.

 Second-hand prices for the unpopular machine plummeted until its popularity suddenly surged in 1986 with the release of Acid Trax by Phuture, a prototypical Acid House track which abused the unloved 303 to make it produce resonant, psychedelic and downright weird sounds that struck a chord with the chemically-altered denizens of Chicago's house scene.
-Expect to pay well above £1,000 now.
+Expect to pay well over £1,000 now.

 2. Drop the bass